encounterplus/module-packer/README.md

 - `order`: An order for the page.
 Lower numbers will be placed before higher numbers.
 If two pages share the same order value, their effective order may differ upon each import.
 Pages and groups placed at the same place in the tree will respect each other's group values.
 - `module-pagebreak`: Element tags that, when specified, will automatically result in the markdown being split into individual pages.
 The order specified here will cause pages to nest accordingly (e.g., H2 values will be nested under H1 values).
 This will only apply when the markdown is being output to an EncounterPlus module.
 - `pdf-pagebreak`: Element tags that, when specified, will automatically result in the markdown output being split into individual pages.
 The order specified here will cause pages to nest accordingly (e.g., H2 values will be nested under H1 values).
 This will only apply when the markdown is being output to a PDF.
+- `footer`: If specified, allows custom footer text to be entered.
+Otherwise the footer text follows the format of `Page Name | Parent Name`.
+- `hide-footer-text`: If true, will hide footer text entirely.

 # Markdown Guide